Dieblitzen/AIR-Project/README.md

 This repository provides information to build geo-spatial datasets and train models to automatically map regions of interest.
 The goal of this project is to assist automated mapping efforts for use in providing humanitarian relief after natural disasters, for example.

 So far, our project has a structured pipeline to extract satellite imagery using [IBM's `PAIRS` API](https://github.com/IBM/ibmpairs), and labelled bounding boxes using `overpy`; an [OpenStreetMap](https://www.openstreetmap.org/) Python API.
-We then provide pipelines to furhter transform the raw data into specific formats required by a couple of object detection and semantic segmentation deep learning models.
+We then provide pipelines to fruther transform the raw data into specific formats required by a couple of object detection and semantic segmentation deep learning models.
 After passing the data through these trasnforms, we provide scripts to train and evaluate the model performance on the extracted datasets.
 Currently, training must be done on personal resources.
 (In the coming weeks, we will provide checkpoint files for pre-trained models that have worked well on our data.)

 The overall strcuture of the project can be divided into the following components:
 1. A pipleine to extract raw labelled data.